Fbelz2028/Honors-Contract-Project/README.md

 Server:
 <br />
 Utilizes an ExecutorService with a fixed thread pool to handle multiple client connections concurrently.
-Each client is handled in a separate thread (ClientHandler class).
+<br /> Each client is handled in a separate thread (ClientHandler class).
 <br />
 Client:
 <br />